A Minority Person Living in the USA: My Sporadic Income and the Rat Race

 I’m now retired and have essentially no income except one rental house.
 Yes, a little bit of Social Security, but not enough to even make our house payment.
 It’s been that way at least the past 10 years.

-Living in the US is not as carefree as some foreigners might think.
+Living in the USA is not as carefree as some foreigners might think.
 I have heard that many foreigners think most people in the USA make lots of money.
 A big untruth to put it mildly.
 But even if it were true, the cost of living is definitely not low.
-That’s especially true in California.
+That’s especially true in California where cost of living is very high.

 I’m mentioning foreigners because most of my wife’s family and relatives live in the Philippines.
 I have the feeling many of them think that just because we live in the US we have money.
 Especially when they hear of caregivers here making a lot of money.
 Some make way more than people with college degrees and good jobs.